LOOKING FOR FACTS ON LUCID DREAMING?

 You might wonder, if lucid dreaming is so wonderful, why would I not want to do it all the time and become addicted?

 This is a very good question.

-While lucid dreaming holds huge appeal and is incredibly compelling, becoming obsessed or addicted is virtually impossible.
+While lucid dreaming holds huge appeal and is incredibly compelling, becoming addicted is virtually impossible.